-Figure 125.
+Figure 130.
 The ReadWriteFileDemo sample application, as initially launched

-Figure 126.
+Figure 131.
 The same application, after entering some text

 Another approach for working with application-local files is to use getFilesDir().
-This returns a File object pointing to a place in the on-board flash where an application can store files.
+This returns a File object pointing to a place in the internal storage where an application can store files.
 This directory is where openFileInput() and openFileOuptut() work.
 However, while openFileInput() and openFileOutput() do not support subdirectories, the File from getFilesDir() can be used to create and navigate subdirectories if desired.